 But before I go further into discussing the particulars, I’d like to discuss a point of irony.
 The point of irony is that I am not a big advocate for the use of multivitamins.
 In working with patients, I am far more interested in fostering good eating habits than recommending a multivitamin to “cover the bases.”
 It is perhaps ironic therefore that I might criticize a piece whose point I do agree with.
 So given that, why argue with it?

 Well, there are two big reasons I’m forced to differ with this editorial.
 The first is that despite claims of overwhelming evidence, the editorial is based on imperfect evidence.
 It took into account only about 32 studies, some of which are older (a colleague of mine called them “academic leftovers”).
-While that’s no small number, compare it to the article I discussed last week, which examined nearly 300 studies in an effort to understand the role of supplementation in disease.
+While that’s no small number, compare it to the article I discussed last week, which examined nearly 300 studies in an effort to understand the role of vitamin D supplementation in disease.

 The editorial was written in specific response to two studies published in the Annals of Internal Medicine this month, which bear attention.